mithwick93/stock-app/README.md

 # Stock REST API

-Java Spring Boot backend REST application that implements REST endpoints to handle a simple CRUD operations of Stocks
+Java Spring Boot REST application that implements REST endpoints to handle simple CRUD operations of Stocks.

 ## How to run the application